-Though our Winemaker Rob Davis prefers to enjoy Jordan Cabernet Sauvignon 7-10 years after the vintage date, every year we receive rave reviews from customers still enjoying bottles from our earliest vintages of the 1970s and 1980s.
+Though our Winemaker Maggie Kruse prefers to enjoy Jordan Cabernet Sauvignon 7-10 years after the vintage date, every year we receive rave reviews from customers still enjoying bottles from our earliest vintages of the 1970s and 1980s.
 As a general rule, Jordan Cabernet Sauvignon large-format bottles are best 12-20 years after release.

-For an inside look at some of our older vintages of Cabernet Sauvignon, watch our When to Drink video series.
+For an inside look at some of our older vintages of Cabernet Sauvignon, watch our Jordan Uncorked video series.

 Wine service is an art which can be achieved through a series of basic steps and diligent practice.
 The keys to success are to consider the occasion for the wines being served, the menu, the location and the guest list.
 With the help of a few professional tips and tricks for how to serve Cabernet, you and your guests will enjoy your Jordan Cabernet Sauvignon to the fullest.

-Achieving the proper Cabernet serving temperature ensures the best possible aromatics in the wine glass without compromising the flavors.
+Serving Cabernet Sauvignon at the proper temperature ensures the best possible aromatics in the wine glass without compromising the flavors.
 The best temperature for serving Jordan Cabernet Sauvignon is 60-65 degrees.

 Fine crystal wine glasses are recommended to enhance the tasting experience.
 In general, look for clear crystal with thin-rimmed, large bowls that hold 10-18 ounces, taper slightly at the top and balance well in the hand.
 The clearer the glass, the richer the wine’s color appears.
 The thinner the rim, the less the glass distracts from the wine as you sip.
 The larger the bowl, the better the wine’s aromas and flavors will be able to aerate and express themselves.
 An ideal serving is half the size of the wine glass, about 5 ounces.
 Filling the glass just below the widest section allows the wine to breathe, further accentuating its aromas and flavors.
 Bordeaux glasses are designed for full-bodied red wines, such as Cabernet Sauvignon and Merlot.
 The tulip shape helps concentrate the aromas, bring more oxygen to mature red wines and directs the wine to the back of your palate where full flavors are best perceived.